mekh/nestjs-kafka/README.md

 This automatic serialization/deserialization allows you to work directly with JavaScript objects without having to manually handle JSON conversion in your application code.

+### Key and Headers normalization

+In addition to value parsing, the module normalizes `key` and `headers` for convenience:

+- Message `key` is automatically coerced to a string (if present) on the consumer side.
+  - Single-message mode: `payload.message.key` is `string | undefined`.
+  - Batch mode: each `batch.messages[i].key` is `string | undefined`.
+- Message `headers` values are automatically coerced to strings (if present) on the consumer side.
+  - Single-message mode: `payload.message.headers` is `Record<string, string | undefined>`.
+  - Batch mode: each `batch.messages[i].headers` is `Record<string, string | undefined>`.

+This means your handlers can rely on string types for keys and header values without manual Buffer-to-string conversion.

 ## Consumer Configuration